CALL FOR ART - "Patient Nature" - Official Rules

 4) One prize for the highest scoring Photograph from the BBBB Category.

 5) One People’s Choice Award that will be announced at the close of the exhibit.

 6) One Honorable Mention selection will be awarded for each Category.

-No Entrant may win more than one prize.
+No Entrant may win more than one prize per category.
 In the event of a tie for any prize, the Judges will use the Artistic Merit score of each tied Photograph to rank the Photographs.
 The Photograph with the highest Artistic Merit score will be the winner of that prize.
 If there continues to be a tie after the Artistic Merit scores are compared, the Judges will compare and rank the Technical Quality scores, and then the Originality scores, in that order.
 The decisions of the Judges will be final.
 Winners will be announced at the opening of the exhibit.

 There are four cash prizes and five non-cash prizes available to be won: one cash prize in each of the four Categories, and one non-cash People’s Choice Award and 1 Honorable Mention each for categories 1 through 4.
 Prizes will be awarded only to the person whose name is on the winning of the submission.
 Prizes will be awarded within 30 days of each winner being confirmed.

 - Professional Prize: $300